Veterinary Clinical Trials

 Who is conducting the clinical trials?

 Veterinary Clinical Trials are conducted by faculty of the Purdue University College of Veterinary Medicine.
-When browsing through the list of Canine, Feline, and Equine clinical trials, each trial will list the Primary Investigator who is leading the trial.
-The Veterinary Clinical Trials Support Service, a division of the Center for Comparative Translational Research, helps researchers conduct clinical trials in our Veterinary Teaching Hospital.
+When browsing through the list of Avian, Canine, Feline, and Equine clinical trials, each trial will list the Primary Investigator who is leading the trial.
+The Veterinary Clinical Trials Support Service, a division of the Center for Comparative Translational Research, helps researchers conduct clinical trials in the Purdue University Veterinary Hospital.

 How are clinical trials conducted?